light-conversion-public/HARPIA-Stepper-Chopper-Control/README.md

-# HARPIA Polarization Diagnostics package
+# HARPIA Polarization control package
-This script is a software controlling the Polarization Diagnostics Unit (PDU), which is an optional extension of HARPIA Spectroscopy System.
+This script is a software for controlling the HARPIA Berek rotator and Polarization Diagnostics Unit (PDU) in order to set the required polarization (linear or circular).
+PDU is an optional extension of HARPIA Spectroscopy System.

 ## Requirements
  - Installed Light Conversion Launcher application.
 It is used to run this